 Intel started the new year releasing a new line of gadgets built around its newly launched desktop Kaby Lake processor family unveiled at CES this week.
-After few months of unveiling its seventh generation processor the company brings “Next Unit of Computing” (NUC) for desktop and performance laptops.
-It is for ultra-portable belongs to U series and the new CPUs meant for ultra thin devices from Y series.
+After a few months of unveiling its seventh-generation processor, the company brings “Next Unit of Computing” (NUC) for desktop and performance laptops.
+It is for ultra-portable belonging to the U series and the new CPUs meant for ultra-thin devices from the Y series.

-There is the H-series targeted at performance laptops and mobile workstations and the S-series, which are meant for more traditional desktops.
-They’ll complement the two other lines of seventh-generation CPUs, which cover ultra-thin designs (the Y-series) and faster ultra portables (the U-series).
+There are the H-series targeted at performance laptops and mobile workstations and the S-series, which are meant for more traditional desktops.
+They’ll complement the two other lines of seventh-generation CPUs, which cover ultra-thin designs (the Y-series) and faster ultraportables (the U-series).

 All the new Intel Kaby Lake processors can support up to 24 PCI Express 3.0 chipset lanes as well as up to 10 USB 3.0 ports.
-The claims made by Intel suggests that the Kaby Lake processor will support 4K videos efficiently, but there is no confirmation on whether the chip set built with 14nmm process can offer better battery performance.
+The claims made by Intel suggest that the Kaby Lake processor will support 4K videos efficiently, but there is no confirmation on whether the chipset built with a 14nmm process can offer better battery performance.